JetBrains/intellij-sdk-docs/topics/basics/execution/execution.md

    It starts the process, attaches a `ProcessHandler` to its input and output streams, creates a console to display the process output, and returns an `ExecutionResult` object aggregating the `ExecutionConsole` and the `ProcessHandler`.
 3. The `RunContentBuilder` object is created and invoked to display the execution console in a <control>Run</control> or <control>Debug</control> tool window tab.

-Example:
+**Example**:
-* [`RunAnythingCommandProvider.runCommand()`](%gh-ic%/platform/lang-impl/src/com/intellij/ide/actions/runAnything/activity/RunAnythingCommandProvider.java), which programmatically executes a command typed by a user in the <control>Run Anything</control> popup
+[`RunAnythingCommandProvider.runCommand()`](%gh-ic%/platform/lang-impl/src/com/intellij/ide/actions/runAnything/activity/RunAnythingCommandProvider.java), which programmatically executes a command typed by a user in the <control>Run Anything</control> popup

 ## Standard Base Classes